vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

-Examples above look pretty similar to the variables usage in SASS.
-But you should remember that in SASS variables are static and replaced on compile time.
+Examples above look pretty similar to the usage of the variables in SASS.
+However, you should remember that in SASS variables are static and replaced at compile time.

 ```scss
 .block {